An Age of Sandcastle Builders?

 That is terrible godlike power, but don't think that it's automatically a force for good.
-We're more like capricious Greek gods: decadent, powerful, unpredictable, selfish or benevolent, depending on our moods.
+We're more like capricious Greek gods: decadent, powerful, unpredictable, selfish or benevolent, depending on our whims and appetites.

 If we have the potential to finally live like gods on this world, there is also every likelihood that we end up just another dead end in our planet's evolutionary history, like the mighty dinosaur before us, and like just about every form of life that has ever lived on this planet.
 We may end up no exception, godlike potential or not.

 Game over, thanks for playing, back to dead-matter we go.

 I'm skeptical.
 Could it be we are just children building elaborate sandcastles at low tide?
 Are we any better than our predecessors, only placed more precariously by our own devices?
 We're just as trapped in our worldview as that Medieval Englishman, but with so much more power to sustain or corrupt the planet we live on.

 Think about it: we have laws, constitutions, money, smartphones, airplanes, air conditioning, hydrogen bombs, plastic surgery, chemical weapons, space exploration, heart transplants, boob jobs, and even now gender reassignment surgery.
 Some of those are real things that actually exist because we created them.
 Others, like money and laws, only exist because we collectively believe them to exist.

 Our electronic faith today has dethroned the old gods.

 Science is now our God, technology is our Jesus, progress is our Holy Spirit.